 Residential systems greater than 15 kW (AC rating) in Dominion Energy territory are subject to standby charges.
 The amount of the charges will depend on the amount of peak power demand used on site.
 Additionally, Dominion Energy customers with systems greater than 15 kW and less than 25 kW are subject to these additional transmission and distribution standby charges.
 Appalachian Power (APCo) and electric cooperative customers are not subject to demand charges.

 - Aggregate net metering: Virginia farmers can participate in aggregate net metering in which excess solar production from one meter or building is credited to another.

-- Virtual net metering: Virtual net metering for either community solar or tenant aggregation is not allowed in Virginia.
+- Virtual net metering: Virtual net metering for either community solar or tenant aggregation will soon be available for some Virginia solar customers (as of August 2020).
 While Dominion has a program that is called community solar, the program does not allow individuals to own or develop their own shared solar facilities.
 Learn more about community solar.

-If you’re having trouble with net metering or getting your system interconnected, post to the Virginia listserv to get help.
+If you’re having trouble with net metering or getting your system interconnected, join us as a Basic Member (free) and access our Virginia listserv where you can post about your problem and get help.